Thanatoz-1/Text-Technology/README.md

 - [Documentation](research_trends/README.md)
 - Directory: `./research_trends`

-Finally to make our entire pipeline accessing by end-user, we used the python **Django** Framework as it is based on Model View Architure [(MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Finally to make our entire pipeline accessing by end-user, we used the python **Django** Framework as it is based on Model View Architecture [(MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 For Rendering the visual features, the charts and plots, in our project we also used [Chart.js](https://www.chartjs.org/).

 ## Running the application